hippo00/DBA-Education/public/markdown/BussinessProcessManager/GeneralBPM/TestEnvironments.md

 Do not copy case information outside of the official case handling IBM systems, Salesforce for Support (Cognitive Support Platform) and Castle.
 These are special systems designed to comply with all security requirments.

 Castle secure enviroment for support cases: https://castle1.fyre.ibm.com/

+See the Castle website for onboarding and use details.